rivue/Gamified-Study-Tool/README.md

                         - maybe for 50 or 100, this whisks accross the little hover menu?: https://lottiefiles.com/free-animation/dancing-fire-CtzldMIEf9
                         - maybe for smaller one like 5-10: https://lottiefiles.com/free-animation/fire-TLLDXwQuCQ
                         - do this a little later
-                10) fix weird verify thing - login or signin is giving error rmessage
-                        - fix the KeyError: 'User' object has no attribute 'libraries'
                 14) fix null thing
                     - what is this?
-                    path:

                 see 16) below for leaderboard
                 small idea for later (maybe): when you mouse over the unit name in learning path, it hovers a little bit, highlights white or --text-color, and displays above any names it is over